Kohl Gallery

 Washington College Collects

-The exhibition will be open February 5 - March 6, 2026
+The exhibition will be open on February 12th, from 4:30 to 6pm, until March 6, 2026

 Washington College Collects offers a peek into the vast archive of one of our country’s oldest liberal arts colleges.
 Nearly 250 years in the making, this exhibition dusts off highlights from an unprecedented collection of historic manuscripts, artifacts, and artworks.
 From the unique medical instruments used by George Washington’s personal physician to renowned author Sophie Kerr’s cat blanket, Washington College Collects draws from a range of the college’s extensive holdings including Maryland politician Louis Goldstein’s personal snap shots, Constance Larrabee photographs, and 19th century children’s clothing.